McShelby/hugo-theme-relearn/exampleSite/content/configuration/customization/partials/index.en.md

 weight = 1
 +++

+## Usable Partials

+You can call other partials from `themes/hugo-relearn-themes/` besides those in `themes/hugo-relearn-themes/layouts/partials/_relearn`.
+However, using partials not mentioned as customizable below might make future updates more challenging.

 ## Customizable Partials

 The Relearn theme allows you to customize various parts of the theme by overriding partials.
 This makes the theme highly configurable.